aureliojargas/txt2regex/README.md

 Txt2regex is a regular expression wizard that converts human sentences to regexes.
-In a simple interactive console interface, the user answer questions and the program builds the regexes for more than 20 programs like Vim, Emacs, Perl, PHP, Python, Procmail and OpenOffice.
+In a simple interactive console interface, the user answer questions and the program builds the regexes for more than 20 programs like grep, Vim, Emacs, JavaScript, PHP, Python, PostgreSQL.
 It is a Shell Script 100% written with Bash builtin commands.
 No compilation or extra commands are needed, just download it and run.